camunda-community-hub/zeebe-redis-exporter/README.md

             jarPath: exporters/zeebe-redis-exporter-1.0.0-jar-with-dependencies.jar
     ```

+1. Set the environment variable `ZEEBE_REDIS_REMOTE_ADDRESS` to your Redis URL.

 1. Start the broker
    `~/zeebe-broker-%{VERSION}/bin/broker`

 ### Configuration

+Setting the Redis remote address is mandatory.

-In the Zeebe configuration file, you can change
+In the Zeebe configuration, you can furthermore change

-* the Redis remote address
 * the value and record types which are exported
 * the name resulting in a stream prefix
 * the time-to-live of exported records